 The non-disclosed text contains information regarding the operational area, in particular the Border Control Points (BCP) activated within JO Focal Points 2017 Land.
-Ongoing (BCP) activated within JO Focal Points 2017 Land.
 Ongoing operations tend to cover similar operational areas as the operations of preceding years in the same geographical area.
-In this regard, disclosing the name of the BCPs activated in previous years, would be tantamount to disclosing currently activated BCPs.
+In this regard, disclosing the name and coordinates of the BCPs activated in previous years, would be tantamount to disclosing currently activated BCPs.